Swantham Sujatha

 Since its reception the serial is the top rated serial and became the first in TRP chart for month, unless at the starting of Kaliveedu serial.

 From its reception the serial aired at 9:00 pm, but from 26 August 2021 onwards the serial aired from Monday to Saturday at 9:30 pm. then from 24 July the serial aired from Monday to Sunday 7:30pm.
 Then from 28 November the serial aired from Monday to Sunday at 6:00pm replacing Nethra serial.
 Due to its time change the serial lost its high viewer lost its TRP rating.

 Plot

-A happy home maker, who loves her family and cherishes her life.
-But her life turn into a roller coaster ride, when she finds her true calling as an RJ after being home bound for years.
+A homemaker devoted to her family sees her life change when, after spending several years at home, she begins a career as a radio jockey.